World’s oldest person dies in Japan at age of 117

 - Court: Sotomayor shoulder injury worse than first thought

-The U.S.-based Gerontology Research Group says that another Japanese woman, Chiyo Yoshida, is now the world’s oldest person in its records.
+The U.S.-based Gerontology Research Group says that another Japanese woman, Chiyo Miyako, is now the world’s oldest person in its records.
 Yoshida lives south of Tokyo in Kanagawa prefecture, and is due to turn 117 in 10 days.

 Guinness World Records certified 112-year-old Masazo Nonaka of northern Japan as the world’s oldest man earlier this month, and was planning to recognize Tajima as the world’s oldest person.